MMMikeM/DND-Campaign/project/rules/2-character.md

 Before touching dice or numbers, envision who your character is at their core.
 What drives them?
 What makes them memorable?
 Consider:

 - **What's their story?** A village healer who whispers to spirits?
-A former soldier whose scars glow when danger approaches?
+A former soldier with nothing else to live for?
 A street-smart hustler who learned magic by accident?
-- **How does their magic *feel*?** (We'll define the specifics later with Essences).
-Is it controlled and precise?
-Wild and raw?
-Ancient and solemn?
-Born of emotion?
 - **What's their approach to problems?** Bold confrontation?
 Clever misdirection?
 Careful observation?
 Inspiring leadership?

 > **Quick Concept Builder**: Pick one trait from each: [determined/curious/cautious] + [protector/seeker/rebel/survivor] + [disciplined/instinctive/scholarly/charismatic]

 ### 2.2 Defining Capabilities: Ability Scores

 Your character's natural talents are represented by six core abilities.
 These modifiers will affect nearly every roll you make.
 Assign each modifier from this set to one ability score:

-**+3, +2, +2, +1, +1, +0**
+**+3, +2, +1, +0, +0, -1**

 - **Strength (Str)**: Physical power and athletic capability
 - **Dexterity (Dex)**: Agility, reflexes, and coordination